 Finally, as previously outlined, the data has been classified (Appendix A) to create a graphical representation of the data.
 As with the previous analysis methods the make of the vehicles involved can be see to an important factor.
 Where accidents involved less than 1.50 vehicles, i.e. single vehicle incidents, there were particular vehicle makes that resulted in fatal or serious injures in 100% of the cases.
-This may suggest that the drivers of these types of vehicles are more reckless than others
+These makes included DAF, Daihatsu and Hyundai, suggesting that either the drivers of these types of vehicles are more reckless than others or that the safety of these vehicles is not of a high standard in comparison to other vehicles.

 It was also noticed that the car make of taxi, which we presume to include all cars used as taxis, was only involved in multiple vehicle accidents.
-This is consistent with the levels of taxi's operating in city centres where there are higher volumes of traffic.
+This is consistent with the levels of taxi's operating in city centres where there is a higher volume of traffic.